 (Forbes, Sprout Social)

-The biggest shopping event with sales going higher than anyone expected was November 11, the Singles Day done by Alibaba It brought in an astonishing $4.68 billion during the first ten minutes of trade and went over $6.5 billion after 20 minutes of shopping, surpassing the total of Black Friday sales.
+The biggest shopping event with sales going higher than anyone expected was November 11, the Singles Day done by Alibaba.
+It brought in an astonishing $4.68 billion during the first ten minutes of trade, went over $6.5 billion after 20 minutes, and eventually made a whopping $30.8 billion.

-Many shoppers are spending less than $400, but the average spending on Friday was $472, compared to $415 on Cyber Monday.
+Many shoppers spend less than $400, but the average spending on Friday was $472, compared to $415 on Cyber Monday.

 The trend doesn’t change on Cyber Monday when they are 6% more likely to do the same.